DmitriBogdanov/UTL/README.md

 # UTL

-**UTL** is a collection of small self-contained libraries aimed at prototyping with minimal boilerplate.
-Most of the modules were created during my work in gamedev and math research projects.
+**UTL** is a collection of small self-contained libraries with a major aim towards usage simplicity.
+It was mostly created during my work in gamedev and mathematical research for the purpose of fast prototyping.

 For the ease of integration, all libraries are distributed as **individual headers**, which can be found [**here**](include/UTL).